Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/Installation.md

 - Flash modded recovery using bugjager app or PC [``` fastboot flash recovery modded-recovery.img```] and install Magisk.zip - `If not already rooted`
 - Must take backup of Boot, Modem, EFS and Persist and save it to outside of your phone memory.
 - Open recovery terminal [```Advance - Terminal```] and type ` partition ` and If it asks you to "run it once again", do so .
-- Enter the size of storage in GB you want for Windows and Reboot to system.
+- Enter the size of storage in GB you want for Windows and Reboot to system. [like, `60GB` ]
 - If it failed to boot into Android, boot back to recovery and format userdata [``wipe-format-type`` **yes**]
 - Setup Android and Install Magisk/KernalSU.apk
 #